Exercise Stock Options: Everything You Need to KnowStartup Law ResourcesVenture Capital, Financing

 You purchase your option shares with cash and hold onto them.
-This gives you the maximum investment in company stock, providing you with potential for gains from increases in stock value and payment of dividends (if any).
+This gives you the maximum investment in company stock, providing you with the potential for gains from increases in stock value and payment of dividends (if any).
 You may need to deposit cash into your brokerage account or borrow on margin to pay for your shares.
-You will also likely pay brokerage commissions, fees and taxes.
+You will also likely pay brokerage commissions, fees, and taxes.

 2. Cashless: Exercise-and-Sell

 You purchase your option shares and then and immediately sell them.
-In many cases, your brokerage will allow this transaction without using your own cash, with the proceeds from the stock sale covering the purchase price, as well as the commissions, fees and taxes associated with the transaction.
+In many cases, your brokerage will allow this transaction without using your own cash, with the proceeds from the stock sale covering the purchase price, as well as the commissions, fees, and taxes associated with the transaction.
 This choice provides you with cash in your pocket to put into other investments or use as you otherwise see fit.

 3. Cashless: Exercise-and-Sell-to-Cover

-You exercise the option and then immediately sell just enough shares to cover the purchase price, commissions, fees and taxes.
+You exercise the option and then immediately sell just enough shares to cover the purchase price, commissions, fees, and taxes.
 Your resulting proceeds will remain in the form of company stock.

 Stock Swaps: A stock swap is another form of cashless stock option exercise.
 With a stock swap, you exchange company shares that you already own to pay for the shares obtained through the exercise of your stock option.
-The main benefit to this choice is avoidance of taxes.
+The main benefit of this choice is avoidance of taxes.
 Keep in mind, however, that you must hold the shares used in the exchange for a stated period of time (typically one or two years) in order to avoid the transaction being treated as a sale and incurring tax costs.

 Tax Considerations in Exercising Stock Options

-Tax implications will play a key in role in your decisions on when and how to exercise your stock options.
+Tax implications will play a key role in your decisions on when and how to exercise your stock options.
 Remember, poor choices can have a devastating effect on your financial well being.
 Always consider consulting with a tax expert before exercising any stock option.

 Types of Stock Options